lnogueir/HackTheNorth2019/README.md

 ### Steps

 1. git clone https://github.com/lnogueir/HackTheNorth2019.git
+2. python setup_ip.py (this step is required because the phone can't access the endpoints with localhost as the host)
-2. Open two terminal windows and cd into HackTheNorth2019
+3. Open two terminal windows and cd into HackTheNorth2019
-3. Follow the server and app setup
+4. Follow the server and app setup

 #### Server Setup
 On the first terminal window, assuming you are under HackTheNorth2019 directory:
 1. cd server
 2. pip install -r requirements.txt
-3. Open server.py on line 12 edit variable "host" to your computer ip (unfortunately, the phone can't access the endpoints with localhost as the host)
-4. python server.py
+3. python server.py

 #### App Setup
 On the other terminal window, assuming you are under HackTheNorth2019 directory:
 1. cd app
 2. sudo npm install
-3. Open App.js and on line 10 edit "USER_IP" variable to your computer ip.
-4. npm start
+3. npm start
-5. Scan QR Code displayed on terminal window
+4. Scan QR Code displayed on terminal window

 The app should be now running on your phone.